We get this question quite frequently – "My wife moved out. Can I change the locks?"

-About ADAM (American Divorce Association for Men)
+Contact ADAM (American Divorce Association for Men)

-The American Divorce Association for Men (ADAM) is a group of highly qualified attorneys who advocate for men’s rights in divorce, child custody and parenting time, paternity, support, property settlement, post judgment modifications, and other family law matters.
+The American Divorce Association for Men (ADAM) is a group of highly qualified attorneys who advocate for men’s rights in divorce, child custody and parenting time, paternity, child support, property division, post judgment modifications, and other family law matters.
 Since 1988, ADAM has been aggressive, diligent, and uncompromising in fighting for the rights of every client.